HAND SURGERY

 2.2 Elective Surgery of the Hand and Upper Limb

-SECTION 3: Training Programme Duration and Structure
+SECTION 3: Training Program Duration and Structure

 3.1 Duration